lena-kilian/lena-kilian.github.io/abm/index.md

 ```
     def min_distance(self):
-        # calculating the minimum distance between all agents
         return min(self.all_agents[i].distance(self.all_agents[j])
                    for i in range(len(self.all_agents))
                    for j in range(i + 1, len(self.all_agents)))

     def max_distance(self):
-        # calculating the minimum distance between all agents
         return max(self.all_agents[i].distance(self.all_agents[j])
                    for i in range(len(self.all_agents))
                    for j in range(i + 1, len(self.all_agents)))